alipzsh/knowledge-base/JWT.md

 # attack

-exploiting the flawed JWT handling in the application.

 sending a malicious JWT to the server to bypass authentication and access control.

+exploiting the flawed JWT handling in the application; e.g. signature verification and then whether it haven't been forged.